dickensc/dickensc.github.io/projects/languagePals.md

 This project allowed us to practice Design using the Meteor Framework and some practical project planning techniques.

-Please visit the project's home page which describes the app in deatil and documents the design process, it is available [here](https://languagepals.github.io/).
+Please visit the project's home page which describes the app in detail and documents the design process, it is available [here](https://languagepals.github.io/).

 The source code is available on [github](https://github.com/languagepals/languagepals).